Historic fort straddles modern cavern development

 The cavern, and associated access, ventilation and control works, is being constructed by drill and blast methods.
 The location is surrounded by both residential and commercial properties.

 All excavations are being developed in stages using carefully controlled blasting methods and integrated permanent rock reinforcement.
-The methodology involves rapid advance techniques with the concurrent installation of DYWIDAG corrosion protected THREADBAR® rock bolts and anchors.
+The methodology involves rapid advance techniques with the concurrent installation of DSI corrosion protected THREADBAR® rock bolts and anchors.

 In addition, DSI have supplied 1,100 No steel "spider" units which are attached to the anchor heads for reinforcement of the shotcrete cavern lining.